kendrickkohh/SC1015-Mini-Project/README.md

 5. K-Means Clustering
 6. XGBoost_AllVar
 7. XGBoost_SelectedVar
+8. Neural_Network_AllVar
+9. Neural_Network_SelectedVar

 ## Problem definition
-What are main factors that determine a students success in studies?
+What are main factors that determine a students success in studies? <br />
 How a students lifestyle affects his grades?

 ## Comparison models Used